run-ai/docs/docs/admin/runai-setup/cluster-setup/dgx-bundle.md

 ## Using the Run:ai installer

 Find out the cluster's IP address.
-Then browse to `http://<CLUSTER-IP>/runai-installer`
+Then browse to `http://<CLUSTER-IP>:30080/runai-installer`.
+Alternatively use the Bright landing page at `http://<CLUSTER-IP>/#runai`.

 !!!
 Note
     * Use `http` rather than `https`.